 Generous company 401(k) matches are great.
 But if your retirement plan offers few investment options or has high fees, even the best 401(k) match may leave your retirement savings coming up short.
 That’s why it’s important to have an excellent plan as well as a high company match percentage.
 To give you a sense of what’s possible, in 2019 SmartAsset conducted an in-depth study of companies across different sectors, such as finance, tech and energy.
 If your 401(k) match and plan seem weak in comparison to the ones profiled here, consider working with a financial advisor who can help you optimize your investment returns.

-We chose these plans based on numerous factors such as company match frameworks, total assets under management (AUM) and additional benefits such as access to a bonus pension plan or low fees.
-The information came from sources such as BrightScope, a financial information and technology company that analyzes 401(k) plans, and Employee Benefit News (EBN).
-Read on for a sampling of the best company 401(k) matches and plans currently out there, arranged by average account balance, starting with the largest.
+As of 2019, these plans listed below were found based on numerous factors, such as company match frameworks, total assets under management (AUM) and additional benefits such as access to a bonus pension plan or especially low fees.
+The information behind the list came from sources such as BrightScope, a financial information and technology company that analyzes 401(k) plans, and Employee Benefit News (EBN).

 Philip Morris International